emqx/emqx-docs/en_US/access-control/authn/http.md

 - The response encoding format `content-type` must be `application/json`.
 - The authentication result is marked by `result` in the body, option value: `allow`, `deny`, `ignore`.
 - Superuser is marked by `is_superuser` in the body, option value: `true`, `false`.
-- Starting with EMQX v5.7.0, you can optionally set [client attributes](../../client-attributes/client-attributes.md) using the `client_attrs` field.
+- Starting from EMQX v5.7.0, you can set [client attributes](../../client-attributes/client-attributes.md) using the optional `client_attrs` field.
 Note that both keys and values must be strings.
 - The HTTP response status code `Status Code` should be `200` or `204`, the `4xx/5xx` status code returned will ignore the body and determine the result to be `ignore` and continue with the authentication chain.

 Example response: